tylercrews/gpt_card_analyzer/README.md

 ✅ get program to set up to make a query via firebase_vertexai instead of the regular api (allows security, no storing key in app)
 - -  'FirebaseVertexAI' is deprecated and shouldn't be used. `FirebaseVertexAI` library and `firebase_vertexai` package have been renamed and replaced by the new Firebase AI SDK: `FirebaseAI` in `firebase_ai` package.
 See details in the [migration guide](https://firebase.google.com/docs/vertex-ai/migrate-to-latest-sdk).

-* get program set up to use an image as input for the llm query
+✅ get program set up to use an image as input for the llm query ✅ get app set up to allow user to take pic or upload pic to app (to use for query)
-* get app set up to allow user to take pic or upload pic to app (to use for query)
+* (combine) get app to use the uploaded/taken pic as the prompt for the query

 * the google sheets looks like we're gonna need to split this into frontend and backend:
 * * the google sheets editor should be a standalone python function running on firebase cloud functions.